Feature Space Exploration For Planning Initial Benthic AUV Surveys: Related Work

 Active learning involves proposing training samples that will most improve the underlying model.
-It is primarily focussed on identifying which data points from a large data pool should be labelled \cite{Settles2009}.
-There are two classes of active-learning algorithms; model-predictive and feature-based (or density-based) approaches.
+It is primarily focussed on identifying which data points from a large data pool should be labelled \citep{Settles2009}.
+There are two classes of active learning algorithms; model predictive and feature based (or density based) approaches.
 Model predictive techniques involve training the model on an initial seed dataset, and evaluating the model's uncertainty when querying unlabelled points.
-Feature-based approaches identify a set of samples that most comprehensively represent the distribution of features of the data.
-Model predictive techniques rely on having an initial seed dataset on which to train the initial model.
-This initial dataset is often randomly selected from the data pool.
+Alternatively, feature based approaches identify a set of samples that most comprehensively represents the distribution of features in the dataset.
+Model predictive techniques rely on having an initial seed dataset on which to train the initial model, which is often randomly selected from the data pool.
 For this habitat mapping application, randomly sampling the environment is inefficient due to the difficulty and cost of deploying an AUV and the spatial correlation of benthic habitats, meaning that randomly-placed transects are unlikely to sufficiently represent the survey area.
-Furthermore, bathymetry can be a useful prior and should be utilised.
-Collecting this initial dataset is known as the \lq cold-start' problem \cite{Gong2019}.
-As there is no need to query a trained model, feature-based approaches can be used for cold-start active learning. \textcite{Fujii1998} propose that queried samples should be both similar to unlaballed data points and dissimilar to collected samples. \textcite{Nguyen2004} use clustering of the feature space and querying from each cluster to ensure the collected samples match the distribution of features in the unlaballed dataset. \textcite{Geifman2017} propose FF-Active, which uses the intermediate output of a pretrained neural network as the feature space and the next data point to collect should be farthest in feature space from the collected samples, in order to cover the distribution of features with minimal samples.
+Furthermore, bathymetry can be a useful prior for explaining benthic habitats and should be utilised for planning.
+Collecting the initial dataset is known as the \lq cold start' problem \citep{Gong2019}.
+As there is no need to query a trained model, feature based approaches can be used for cold start active learning. \citet{Fujii1998} postulate that queried samples should be both similar to unlaballed data points and dissimilar to collected samples. \citet{Nguyen2004} use clustering of the feature space and querying from each cluster to ensure the collected samples match the distribution of features in the unlabelled dataset. \citet{Geifman2017} propose Farthest-First Active (FF-Active), which uses the intermediate output of a pre-trained neural network as the feature space and the next data point to collect should be farthest in feature space from the collected samples, in order to cover the distribution of features with minimal samples.
 Similarly, \citet{Sener2017} propose a core-set method, that solving the k-centre problem to comprehensively cover the feature space of the pool data using a minimal number of samples.
 By using a feature-based active learning approach to select where to sample, the AUV can collect informative data while minimising distance travelled.
 To classify benthic images captured by an AUV, \citet{Yamada2021} observes that using training samples that are distributed across the feature space results in higher accuracy than class-balancing the training samples, highlighting the importance of comprehensively sampling from across the feature space.
 A limitation of feature-based active learning is that it distributes features uniformly across the feature space, whereas to most improve the model it can be more effective to focus sampling in specific areas, for example around the decision boundaries.
 However this application focuses on the \lq cold start' problem, where sampling is being allocated before any model has been trained.
 For this case, using feature-based active learning to collect samples that cover the feature space is the most effective strategy given the available data.